jsnshrmn/web-monitoring-minikube/README.md

 ## Activate your shell environment.

+This configures the development namespace in minikube and causes your docker builds to land in the kubernetes vm registry.

 ``source bin/activate``

-## When finished, detivate your shell environment to have docker images stored in your host-side docker registry.
+## When finished, Deactivate.

+This will allow your builds to land in your host-side docker registry again.

 ``source bin/deactivate``

 ## Work on code.

 Components are laid out in git submodules: db, processing, and ui.

 ## Build an image to be stored in minikube's docker registry.

 ```
 cd processing
 docker build -t processing .